 What is SU?

 SU is a state's educational grant for all full-time students in Denmark.
 If you are an exchange student, you are no allowed to receive the SU.

 In 2021, the amount you get in SU is 6.321 DKK, roughly €850.

 Do you have to pay, to apply for SU?

 No, it does not cost anything to apply for SU and you receive your response within few week, depending on how busy the SU office is.
-If you apply for SU with everybody else, that is in the beginning of semester, you might wait longer, compared to applying later on, when most cases are settled.
+If you apply for SU with everybody else at the beginning of the semester, you might wait longer, compared to applying later on, when most cases are settled.

 What do you need to have, before you apply?